Code-Institute-Submissions/flask-project/README.md

 • Procfile

-I had issues with the procfile, i created using powershell terminal and because that there was a space in the file, which did not read the code when running on Heroku.
+I had issues with the procfile, I created using powershell terminal and because that there was a space in the file, which did not read the code when running on Heroku.
 So after testing in different terminals it worked on bash, which fix the problem.

 • Config Vars